The opposition to smart meters in Arizona

 The hearing started with a very brief presentation of the ADHS report by one of the authors.
 She was flanked by someone from ARRA, who said very little, and another guy who didn't speak at all.
 The woman seemed rather young and uncomfortable in the limelight.
 She claimed they had reviewed over a hundred reports on the issue and said little beyond that.

-Two activists had flown in Dr. Martin Blank as an expert witness.
-He donated his time, so the cost was just his travel expenses.
-Dr. Blank has extensive experience as a scientist at Columbia University, where he has researched biological effects of EMF for many years.
+Three activists had flown in Dr. Martin Blank as an expert witness.
+He donated his time, while they covered his travel expenses.
+Dr. Blank had extensive experience as a scientist at Columbia University, where he had researched biological effects of EMF for many years.
 He was an excellent choice.

 A large number of people then spoke before the Commission.
 Intervenors were given ten minutes each, while ordinary citizens had three minutes.